mlutze/bartok-legacy/README.md

 Play continues clockwise.

-As long as there is no player with the lowest top card in their Salad, the player with the top Salad card receives an additional card on their Salad.
+As long as there is no player with the lowest top card in their Salad, the player with the oldest top Salad card receives an additional card on their Salad.

 ## Chef's Primes